 Parkinson's Disease and Movement Disorders Resource Center

-The Parkinson's Disease and Movement Disorders Resource Center is here to provide information, materials and programs to help patients and their care partners manage their everyday lives, and serve as a resource when they have questions or concerns.
+The Parkinson's Disease and Movement Disorders Resource Center provides information, materials, and programs to help patients and their care partners manage their everyday lives.
+We serve as a resource when you have questions or concerns.

-In addition, the Resource Center enhances the quality of life for people with movement disorders and their care partners by providing:
+In addition, we enhance the quality of life for people with movement disorders and their care partners by providing information about:

-- Information about regional physicians, allied health professionals, home care agencies, and other resources
+- Regional physicians, allied health professionals, home care agencies, and other resources

 We increase public awareness and education on movement disorders by providing: